genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 "0 * * * * *","It’s a rule","Europe/London","ENABLED","A rule","JaneDee","ALPHA_EVENT_HANDLER","EVENT_POSITION_REPORT"
 ```

-### Load the cron rule into the database
+## Load the cron rule into the database

 Load the cron rule **CRON_RULE.csv** file into the `CRON_RULE`  [table](/server-modules/evaluator/configuring-runtime/#cron_rule-table).

 Run `SendIt`

-### Create a new class
+## Create a new class
-When the evaluator is running, create a `PositionReport` class to trigger the new event.
-This class should be created inside your project folder **server/jvm/positions-app-tutorial-messages/src/main/kotlin/global/genesis/positions-app-tutorial/message/event** as the code below.
+When the Evaluator is running, create a `PositionReport` class to trigger the new event.
+This class should be created inside your project folder **server/jvm/positions-app-tutorial-messages/src/main/kotlin/global/genesis/positions-app-tutorial/message/event**.
+Use the code below:

 ```kotlin

 class PositionReport
 ```

-### Create an Event Handler
+## Create an Event Handler

 Create an Event Handler that will write the csv files to the **runtime/position-minute-report** folder.
 Call it `EVENT_POSITION_REPORT`.